Apple is Killing Swift

 Swift: Corporate Dictator for Life

-, implicit returns, and property wrappers.
-It even implemented function builders in the compiler without any evolution process whatsoever!
+Swift 5.1 is the canonical notorious example.
+It added opaque result types, implicit returns, and property wrappers.
+Via a cheeky dictatorial backdoor, function builders were added to the compiler without any evolution process whatsoever!

-ed the View explicitly.
-SwiftUI is cleaner without needing to append child views onto a parent result.
-But these features also injected complexity and compiler magic into the whole language.
+As a result, SwiftUI looks a little bit tidier than if we had to `return` Views explicitly.
+SwiftUI feels easier without needing to append child views onto a parent result like in Jetpack Compose.
+But these features also injected complexity and compiler magic across the whole language.

-On a personal level, the Swift Concurrency Manifesto was written in 2017.
+On a personal level, the Swift Concurrency Manifesto was published in 2017.
 But getting a hip new UI framework over the line in 2019 was, however, a much higher priority when allocating the Swift team resources*, delaying Swift Concurrency for years until 2021.

 Lattner’s Legacy

-One way to do things.
-(Result builders and macros?!)
+One way to do things -> Result builders and macros(!?)

 Tech Debt & Compilers

-These days, away from the light of his influence, the compiler now has extremely silly tech debt from which it may never recover.
+These days, away from the light of his influence, the compiler now has some extremely silly tech debt from which it may never recover.

 Apple: Bastards?

-It’s hard to argue that SwiftUI is pretty damn good.
+SwiftUI is pretty good.

-Unifying the platforms (iOS, MacOS, watchOS, TVOS, and now VisionOS) was also a major strategic directive which strengthened the ecosystem across all Apple hardware.
+Unifying the platforms (iOS, MacOS, watchOS, TVOS, and now VisionOS) was a major strategic directive which strengthened the ecosystem across all Apple hardware.

 Is there Hope for Swift?